-Concurrent Enrollment – High school juniors and seniors meeting criteria (as set forth in district policy) may enroll concurrently at the local university or community college.
+Concurrent Enrollment – High school students meeting criteria (as set forth in district policy) may enroll concurrently at the local university or community college.

-Distance Learning – High school students may participate in distance learning for dual credit.
-The GOLD (Garnering On-Line Dual Credit) Program is presently available to any rising junior or senior in the district who is in compliance with the Texas Success Initiative (TSI), (Texas Education Code §51.3062) criteria.
-Laredo Community College provides an excellent on-line opportunity for students to garner up to 12 college dual credit hours at no cost.
-Students who meet district and college or university entrance criteria will qualify for one on-line course per semester.
+Distance Learning – High school students may participate in distance learning for dual credit and/or concurrent enrollment.
+The GOLD (Garnering On-Line Dual Credit) program is presently available to any rising junior or senior in the district who meets the provider’s entrance criteria.
+Laredo Community College provides an excellent on-line opportunity for students to garner up to 12 college dual credit and/or concurrent hours at no cost.
+Students who meet district and college or university entrance criteria will qualify for one online course per semester.

 Magnet School Enrollment – High school students may opt to enroll at one of the three district magnet schools upon meeting eligibility criteria.